 But, shockingly, only around 12% of customers leave reviews.
 Roughly one out of every eight customers holds the health of your restaurant in their hands.
 Are you willing to take that risk, especially now, when the stakes are this high?

 If you’re doing right by your customers, then ask every one of them for a review.
 Increasing that 12% number will go a long way to getting new eyes on your menu and new sales rolling in.
 And that helps not only during this unprecedented crisis, but afterward when business-as-usual resumes.
 Use your mailing list, social media accounts, text on your receipts, or fliers attached to takeout and delivery boxes to encourage customers to leave reviews.
+Ideally you'll have a lot of delivery orders rolling in because many restaurants can deliver alcohol now.

 Customers will do it if you ask.
 And it will make a big difference for you.